szczyglis-dev/py-gpt/docs/source/extending.rst

 ----------------------------

 Web search providers are registered with ``web=[...]``.
-They provide a search-engine implementation used by the Web Search plugin.
+They provide a search-engine implementation used by the Web search plugin.

 A provider normally defines its own settings and implements ``search()``: